MSU-Libraries/colophon/README.md

 * A folder with data to be checked (the files **source directory**)
 * A CSV listing records that need to be verified (the **manifest**)
 * A configuration file of what tests to run (the **suite** of tests)

+## Other Terms to Know

+* __Error__: A script was unable to complete.
+This is likely due to due incorrect input or missing dependencies.
+* __Failure__: A script ran to completion, but the validation did not succeed on the given file using the given parameters.

 ## How Colophon Works
 Colophon starts with the manifest file.
 This is an arbitrary CSV file